floybix/floybix.github.io/_drafts/attempting-nab.md

 [NAB leaderboard](https://github.com/numenta/NAB) was run in [NuPIC](https://github.com/numenta/nupic) with
 [these parameter values](https://github.com/numenta/nupic/blob/039c9292f806a4db5d72e291dc7ed56b1a390a2c/src/nupic/frameworks/opf/common_models/anomaly_params_random_encoder/best_single_metric_anomaly_params_tm_cpp.json).
-I wanted to find out which aspects of the model were really important, by exploring the parameter space and algorithm variations.
+I set out to find out which aspects of the model were really important, by exploring the parameter space and algorithm variations.
 Also, since at last we have a standard test problem, this was an opportunity to verify my implementation of HTM,